Bisonai/request-response-consumer/README.md

     --network $NETWORK
 ```

-### Remove consumer
+### Remove a consumer

-Remove consumer contract from account.
-Then, consumer contract will not be able to request for Request Responce service anymore.
+Remove a consumer contract from an account.
+Then, the consumer contract will not be able to request for VRF service anymore.

 ```shell
 npx hardhat removeConsumer \